-I hate to break it to you, but you’re losing a lot of money because you don’t have a sound shipping strategy.
+I hate to break it to you, but your eCommerce business may be losing a lot of money because you don’t have a sound shipping strategy.
 Picture this:

 The #1 Reason Customers Abandon Their Cart: Shipping and Handling

 You can spare no expense to design a site with the best user experience in your niche, increase your marketing budget, then double check your analytics.
 Bad news: none of that solves the core problem.
 Good news: We’ve got seven specific tactics for you to incorporate into your shipping strategy that will reduce your shipping costs for your business and for your customers without sacrificing the amount of time it takes to deliver the order.

 Number 1: Calculate Dimensional (Volumetric) Weight

 Before we go into all the different strategies to reduce your shipping costs, you need to know the dimensional (aka volumetric) weight of your boxed items.
 The major shipping carriers—USPS, FedEx, UPS, and DHL—all use dimensional weight to calculate shipping rates.
 Besides being a good business practice when it comes to logistics like product storage, you also need to know dimensional weight to ensure you’re using the best supplier and the best method to get the lowest rate possible.

 Dimensional weight reflects the density of the package by comparing the volume (length x width x height) to the actual weight of the package.
 After comparing the dimensional weight to the actual weight, the carrier bills for shipping based on the heavier weight.